Covetel/management-courses/README.md

 management-courses
 ==================

-OpenERP addon to management of courses.
+OpenERP addon to manage courses and training logistics.